leulXllll/wireframing/README.md

 - **Explanation**: Interactive elements and their behavior within the interface.
 - **Example**: A clickable "Book Now" button that triggers the checkout process.
 - **Contribution**: Demonstrates how users will interact with the system and ensures the UI meets task requirements.

+# Types of Wireframes
+## Low-Fidelity vs High-Fidelity Wireframes

+**Low-Fidelity Wireframes**
+- **Definition**: Basic, sketch-like wireframes with simple shapes and placeholders.
+- **Used When**: Early in the design process to brainstorm layout and user flow.
+- **Example**: Hand-drawn or grayscale boxes representing buttons and text areas.

+**High-Fidelity Wireframes**
+- **Definition**: Detailed wireframes with accurate spacing, real content, and interactive elements.
+- **Used When**: Later stages, for stakeholder reviews, usability testing, or developer handoff.
+- **Example**: Digital mockups with actual fonts, icons, and UI components.